 Course Offerings

-The courses offered within the Department of Physics can be viewed on the course catalogue page, linked from the Registrar's Office webpage and from within Acadia Self-Service.
+The physics courses offered for 2025-2026 are listed here.
+To see details or to register, visit the course catalogue page, linked from the Registrar's Office webpage and from within Acadia Self-Service.

 If you need to take a first year physics course/introductory physics course for your current program or for entry into a future program, here is some guidance to help you choose:

-PHYS 1053 and PHYS 1063- General Physics 1 and 2- Normally taken by life sciences students, kinesiology students, geology and environmental science students, chemistry (2nd major) students, and others needing a physics course.
-These courses use high school level mathematics (some geometry and algebra) and is good preparation for writing the MCAT and other similar assessments.
+PHYS 1053 and PHYS 1063- General Physics 1 and 2- Normally taken by geology, environmental geoscience, environmental science, biology and other life sciences, kinesiology, chemistry (second major), and other students needing or wanting an introductory physics course for a future or current program or as an elective.
+These courses use high school level mathematics (some geometry and algebra) and are good preparation for writing the MCAT and other similar assessments.
 No prior physics knowledge is assumed or required.

 PHYS 1013 and PHYS 1023- Introductory Physics 1 and 2- Normally taken by engineering, physics, and chemistry (first major) students.
 These courses use calculus and also high school level mathematics.
-Previous physics courses at the high school level is recommended.
+Completing high school physics prior to taking these courses is recommended.
+MATH 1013 an MATH 1023 (Introductory Calculus 1 and 2) are essential pre-requisites/co-requisites.

 PHYS 1563- Physics and the Environment- Normally taken by environmental science students.
 This course uses high school level mathematics (some geometry and algebra).
 No prior physics knowledge is assumed or required.
 This course is normally offered every second academic year.